-The English Catholic church in the 20th century has strangely enough been directed by three men whose name begins with the letter H: Hindsley, Heenan and Hume.
+The English Catholic church in the 20th century has strangely enough been directed by three men whose surnames all began with the letter H: Hindsley, Heenan and Hume.
 And all were all appointed by Rome at a time of great disruption in the Catholic church in England.

-With the death of Basil Hume it may one day happen that his church will name him a 'saint.'
-But as far as I know, no such clamour ever started for the previous two Archbishops of Westminster to be granted such a title, if indeed they ever wanted such an accolade.
+With the death of Basil Hume it may one day happen that his church will name him a "saint."
+But as far as I know, no such clamour ever started for the previous two cardinals of Westminster to be granted such a title, if indeed they ever wanted such an accolade.

 Cardinal Hindsley was before my time as an observer of the Vatican.
 But I do however remember seeing pictures of him in the daily papers my parents took in those pre-Vatican II days.

 But John Carmel Heenan I remember very well indeed.
-I met him just once in 1964/5 at the French Church in Farringdon, London.
-It was an occasion of an anniversary, perhaps of D-Day landings or the Allies' triumphant entry into Paris.
-I do remember that he officiated over the solemn high mass on a Sunday morning and it being a warm morning, he quietly fell asleep on his raised ornate chair.
+I met him just once in 1964 at the French Church in Farringdon, London.
+It was an occasion of an anniversary, perhaps of the D-Day landings or the Allies triumphant entry into Paris.
+I do remember that he officiated over the solemn high mass on a Sunday morning, and because it was a warm morning, he quietly fell asleep on his raised ornate chair.

-The Cardinal however, I do recall, was a tall heavyset man who when talking to you would look down at you through thick lensed glasses.
+The cardinal however I do recall.
+He was a tall heavyset man who when talking to you would look down at you through his thick lensed glasses.
 He also had the habit of holding his hands together over his stomach as he listened to you.
-Not sure he would have listened to me today if I tried to offer him a Bible tract and ask if he was saved?
-One person who remembers him at that time found him rather overbearing in conversation (this must have led to the unkind nickname of him being christened Handbag Heenan, how cruel the tongue can be?)
+Not sure he would have listened to me today if I tried to offer him a Bible tract and ask if he knew for sure heaven awaited him?
+One person who remembers him at that time found him rather overbearing in conversation (this must have led to the unkind nickname of him being christened "handbag" Heenan).
+How cruel the tongue can be!
 But if he knew of such a sobriquet, I never found out.

 (Man in a Merc.
 They always have travelled in style)

 Heenan would later study for the priesthood at the distinguished English College in Rome.
-(The Rector at the college then was Mgr.
-Hindsley who would later become the Archbishop of Westminster.
-And John Heenan would later for a time be one of his private secretaries.)
+(The rector at the college then was mgr.
+Hindsley who would later become the archbishop of Westminster, and John Heenan would later go on for a time to be one of his private secretaries).

 Sometime before his ordination he begins taking an avid interest in what was known then as experimental psychology.

-Perhaps at this point we should offer a precis of what in his memoirs reads to over one hundred pages.
-It goes something like this.
+Perhaps at this point we should offer a brief précis of his memoirs.
+It goes something like this:

-A young man is selected by his bishop to finish his studies at the exclusive English College in Rome, there he befriends another young seminarian, however the rector of the seminary befriends the two young men and later will play a pivotal role in the each of their future lives.
-Soon after leaving Rome he starts to study experimental psychology and decides to visit the U.S.S.R, then one of the most repressive police countries in the world.
-To see for himself how Marxism can be contained or perhaps copied.
+A young man is selected by his bishop to finish his studies at the exclusive all-male English College in Rome, where he befriends another young seminarian.
+However, the rector of the seminary befriends the two young men and later will play a pivotal role in each of their future lives.
+Soon after leaving Rome he starts to study experimental psychology and decides to visit the U.S.S.R, then one of the most repressive atheist police states in the world, to see for himself how Marxism can be contained or perhaps copied.

-After making up his mind to do this covertly and without the blessing or permission of his diocesan bishop (but it seems with the full support and approval of the new cardinal), his old seminary rector - both he and his friend had become the cardinals new appointment secretaries.
-But now he can plan his proposed visit to Russia.
+After making up his mind to do this covertly and without the blessing or permission of his diocesan bishop (but it seems with the full support and approval of the new cardinal, his old seminary rector) both he and his friend would become the cardinal's secretaries.
+Now he can plan his proposed visit to Russia.

-But to do this he needs a new identity to obtain a visa and a new passport, which he does obtain, seems all rather easily!
-However now he is addressed as a Doctor of psychology and not theology.
+But to do this he needs a new identity to obtain a visa and new passport, which he does; seems all rather easy!
+He is addressed as a doctor of psychology and not theology.

 (His double image)

 Each day the paying passengers get to know each other a little more both on and below deck.
-None of course realize or are informed by the young man that he is an ordained priest.
-Later in Moscow he is introduced to a young translator named Lola, she also is unaware of his profession (priest that is not a psychologist.)
+None of course realize or are informed by the young man that he is an ordained catholic priest.
+Later in Moscow he is introduced to a young translator named Lola, she also is unaware of his true profession (priest that is not a psychologist).

-He finds time to seek out a convenient Catholic church and receive communion (all of this at the time in Russia, known as The Great Terror, with the secret police loading millions of innocent people who didn't fit into the socialist agenda into stinking cattle trucks destined for Siberian Gulags.)
+He finds time to seek out a convenient Catholic church and receive communion (all of this at the time in Russia, known as The Great Terror, with the secret police loading millions of innocent people who didn't fit into their socialist/atheist agenda into stinking cattle trucks destined for Siberian gulags!)
 What is going on here, you ask?

 (Lola in happier times)

-But to me reading his portrait of life in the so called "workers paradise," it does read rather like a Graham Greene scenario for one of his tortured Catholic novels.
-What it does suggest to me is that he was able to enter into the acting world of cloak and dagger and carry it all of with some skill.
-And didn't I read somewhere that the late Pope had always wanted to be an actor and he certainly played to capacity audiences didn't he?
+But to me reading his portrait of life in the so-called "workers paradise," it does read rather like a Graham Greene scenario for one of his tortured Catholic novels.
+What it does suggest to me is that he was able to enter into the acting world of cloak and dagger and all of which with some skill.
+And didn't I read somewhere how John Paul II had always wanted to be an actor and he certainly played to capacity audiences didn't he!

-What I do find concerning is the network of lies that he is able to construct around the fictitious character he is playing, and with relish it seems and have no qualms in his psyche about the deceit and the untruths he spreads all around him.
-And I hope he went to confession when he got back to his parish (not that it will help him.)
+What I do find concerning is the network of lies that he was able to construct around the fictitious character he played and with relish it seems, and how he had no qualms in his psyche about the deceit and the untruths he spread all around him.
+I hope he went to confession when he got back to his parish (not that it will help him).

 But then he does proudly name his autobiography Not The Whole Truth.
 Interesting title, isn't it and from a prince of the church at that!

-Then out went the Latin Mass as well as carved oak pulpits, fitted cassocks and birettas (hats not guns that is.)
-And expensive donated brass altar rails - all got the clerical chop.
-(I did once hear of a disgruntled priest in south London who despised Vatican II and its mandatory reforms.
+Out went the Latin tridentine mass as well as carved oak pulpits, fitted cassocks and birettas (hats not guns that is), and expensive donated brass altar rails all got the clerical chop.

-So he took an axe into his church and demolished both pulpit and rails and with deep relish, I was informed.
-He even ordered embroidered gold threaded antique mass vestments to be incinerated by his housekeeper's husband in the rectory garden - now this sounds more like Evelyn Waugh to me.)
+I once heard of a disgruntled catholic priest in south London who despised Vatican II and its mandatory reforms so much that he took an axe into his church and demolished both pulpit and rails, and with deep relish.
+He even ordered embroidered gold threaded antique mass vestments to be incinerated by his housekeeper's husband in the rectory garden, now this sounds more like Evelyn Waugh to me).

 Muggeridge had in the past sharpened his interviewing skills as an atheist inquisitor.
-He must have interviewed most of the celebrities of the 1950-60s but would late in life quietly convert to the Catholic Church, along with his wife.
-I suspect that Heenan had a hand in that decision as well.
+He must have interviewed most of the celebrities of the 1950-1960s, but would late in life quietly convert to the Catholic church, along with his wife.
+I suspect Heenan had a hand in that decision as well.

-(On a personal note I once met Malcolm at a vegetarian soiree in the town that I was living in then.
+On a personal note, I once met Malcolm at a vegetarian soiree in the town that I was living in then.
 As we chatted I found out that as a boy he had lived in the road next to mine and knew the house I was living in; small world isn't it.
-He was a very unassuming man and I remember that I liked him.
+He was a very unassuming man and I remember liking him.
 I also remember he kindly signed a small book for me as a souvenir.
-Sadly I no longer have it, due to a fire.)
+Sadly, I no longer have it, due to a fire.

 (Muggeridge, shortly before his death)

 Heenan lived in the age where the art of sound bites hadn't yet been perfected.
-But here are some of his that deserve to be read again.
+But here are some of his that deserve to be heard again.

-On the then new interfaith communion edict he replied that he could only conceive of it, "in the most exceptional circumstances, maybe in a concentration camp."
-I'm not sure if it was Heenan/Murphy or another bishop who remarked that wearing a condom for sex was rather like having a bath wearing Wellingtons!
+On the then new interfaith communion edict, he replied that he could only conceive of it "in the most exceptional circumstances, maybe in a concentration camp."

-(I remember a story told to me by an Irish priest who arrived to study at an English seminary.
+I remember a story told to me by an Irish priest who arrived to study at an English seminary.
 It seems that on his first day the rector turned to him and said with a smirk: "I won't hold it against you that you're Irish."
-I wonder if this snobbery still continues today in the church?
-And after hearing this sad story told to me, I couldn't help wishing that my friend had turned around walked out that stifling hothouse atmosphere, but sadly he did not.)
+I wonder if this snobbery still continues today in the Catholic church?
+And after hearing this sad story told to me, I couldn't help wishing that my friend had turned around and walked out of that stifling hothouse atmosphere, but sadly he did not.